 An often-quoted phrase in today's society, especially after the COVID-19 pandemic, is "returning to normal" or the concept of the "new normal."
 Normalization is a key process of social accreditation, but it's not the only one.
 There are several processes that contribute to how roles, norms and behaviors are accredited or validated within a social framework.

-Reputation, for example, represents the judgments that distinguish our standing relative to others, via forms of implicit and explicit accreditation.
-It's through our reputation that we accumulate social capital, which is a person's value, as quantified through accreditation processes in social networks, relationships, and affiliations.

 It’s important to recognize that not all processes of accreditation are neutral.
+Our reputations, for example, represent the social judgments that distinguish our standing relative to others.
+It's through our reputation that we accumulate social capital, which is a person's value, as quantified through implicit and explicit accreditation processes in social networks, relationships, and affiliations.

-Some are fueled by the dynamics of power that operates within society.
+These mechanisms are fueled by accreditation processes and they establish the dynamics of power that operate within society.
 This is because dominant leaders, groups, or institutions usually set the conventions and norms that are adopted and internalized by the masses, thus controlling what is accredited positively or negatively.

 Power and authority are foundational concepts in sociology and they're central to understanding social accreditation.
 Power, as in, the ability to influence or control the behavior of others, manifests in various forms.
 Authority, on the other hand, is the recognized and institutionalized right to wield that power.
 Together, they dictate which norms are established, maintained, or challenged and who holds the ability to grant or withhold social accreditation in any given context.